benitomartin/mlops-chicago-rides/README.md

     </p>

-As the number of rows is too big and environmental variable (`DATA_SIZE`) was set up to decide how many rows to query.
-However, the prices distribution for the first 1 million rows shows a big concentration in the first 100 USD.
  In order to detect outliers, the `z-score` is calculated for each query, so that the outliers are removed depending on the number of rows downloaded.
+The following chart represents the fare distribution adter removing outliers.

 <p>
     <img src="/images/clean_prices.png"/>
     </p>

+### Distance Distribution

 For the distance preprocessing, the first approach was to plot the pickup and drop off locations on a map and histogram (excluding outliers), to see the distribution.